akamai/terraform-provider-akamai/docs/data-sources/configuration.md

 * `name` - (Optional) The name of a specific security configuration.
 If not supplied, information about all security configurations is returned.

-* `version` - (Optional) The specific version number to return.
-If specified, this value is returned for use in specifying other data sources or resources.

 ## Attributes Reference